chasingcoconuts/NOVAK-Protocol/README.md

 This repository SHALL BE considered the authoritative technical reference for NOVAK as defined by its inventor, Matthew S. Novak, 2025.

-THE NINE NOVAK LAWS (FINALIZED CANON VERSION)

-🟦 THE NINE NOVAK LAWS OF MACHINE EXECUTION

-(The Foundational Governance Doctrine of the NOVAK Protocol)

-FINAL CANONICAL STRUCTURE (NO BULLSHIT)

-THIS is the version history will remember:

-⭐ THE NOVAK LAWS OF EXECUTION INTEGRITY

-(Canonical 2025 Codex)

-NOVAK LAW ZERO — PRIMACY OF HUMAN SAFETY

-No autonomous or computational system may directly or indirectly harm a human being unless such harm is cryptographically proven to be lawful, necessary, and authorized under due process.

-LAW 1 — VERIFIED INPUT ONLY

-A system may not execute unless all inputs are cryptographically attested, schema-valid, and provenance-verifiable.
-(NIPS)

-LAW 2 — EXECUTION RECEIPT IMMUTABILITY

-Every execution MUST produce a cryptographic receipt binding:
-Rule + Input + Output + Actor + Time
-(HARMONEE)

-LAW 3 — GLOBAL AUDIT CONSISTENCY

-Execution receipts MUST chain into a recursive global hash such that ANY deletion or alteration produces detectable breakage.
-(REVELATION)

-LAW 4 — EQUAL EXECUTION REQUIREMENT

-Identical Rules + Identical Inputs MUST produce Identical Outputs — OR generate a mandatory human-readable justification.
-(NOVAK Deterministic Equality Mandate)

-LAW 5 — PUBLIC VERIFIABILITY

-Any third party MUST be able to independently validate execution integrity WITHOUT institutional trust.

-LAW 6 — CORRECTNESS BEFORE IMMUTABILITY

-No system may write to any permanent ledger unless it has first proven the legality of its output.

-LAW 7 — FORBIDDEN SILENT OUTPUTS

-No system may generate unproven or unlogged determinations.
-Detection of rule-violation MUST trigger:
+THE NOVAK LAWS OF EXECUTION INTEGRITY

+(11 Laws + Physical Safety Addendum)
+Canonical 2025 Codex

+🟥 NOVAK LAW ZERO — PRIMACY OF HUMAN SAFETY

+No autonomous or computational system may directly or indirectly cause human harm unless such harm is:

+✔ Cryptographically proven lawful
+✔ Necessary under governing authority
+✔ Executed under due process constraints

+This is the foundational supremacy clause above all others.

+🟩 LAW 1 — VERIFIED INPUT ONLY (NIPS)

+A system may not execute unless all inputs are:

+✔ Cryptographically attested
+✔ Schema-valid
+✔ Provenance-verifiable

+Unverified inputs MUST cause rejection at the boundary.

+🟩 LAW 2 — EXECUTION RECEIPT IMMUTABILITY (HARMONEE)

+Every execution MUST produce a non-erasable cryptographic receipt binding:

+Rule_ID ∥ Input_Hash ∥ Output_Hash ∥ Actor_ID ∥ Timestamp

+🟩 LAW 3 — GLOBAL AUDIT CONSISTENCY (REVELATION)

+All execution receipts MUST chain into a recursive global hash such that:

+➡ ANY deletion
+➡ ANY alteration
+➡ ANY reordering

+MUST produce irreversible chain breakage.

+🟩 LAW 4 — EQUAL EXECUTION REQUIREMENT

+If:

+R(D₁) → O₁
+R(D₂) → O₂
+AND D₁ ≡ D₂
+AND O₁ ≠ O₂
+→ System MUST produce justification J

+If no J exists → EXECUTION VIOLATION

+This is cryptographically enforced equal protection under law.

+🟩 LAW 5 — PUBLIC VERIFIABILITY

+Execution integrity MUST be independently verifiable by any third party WITHOUT institutional trust, using only:

+✔ Public cryptographic materials
+✔ Public verification procedures

+🟩 LAW 6 — CORRECTNESS BEFORE IMMUTABILITY

+No system may write to ANY permanent ledger unless the system has first proven the legality and correctness of its output.

+This reverses blockchain’s failure mode:

+❌ “Record THEN prove”
+✔ “Prove THEN record”

+🟩 LAW 7 — FORBIDDEN SILENT OUTPUTS

+No system may generate:

+❌ Unproven
+❌ Unlogged
+❌ Untraceable

+decisions or determinations.

+Any rule violation MUST trigger:

 🟥 Execution halt
 ⚠ Integrity alarm
-🧾 Automatic forensic logging

-(This merges 7, 7.5, 7.75 cleanly.)

-LAW 8 — THE NOVAK REDUNDANT AUTHORITY CLAUSE

-All NOVAK-compliant systems MUST maintain at least three independent integrity sources.
-Divergence = System must stop.

-LAW 9 — REALITY CONSISTENCY

-A system may not declare an execution valid unless the resulting external reality matches the claimed outcome.

-(if system says “benefits approved” — money better be in the account.)

-LAW 10 — THE NOVAK MACHINE ACCOUNTABILITY PRINCIPLE

-Any system affecting rights, resources, liberty, safety, or public record MUST operate under cryptographically enforceable legal authority — NOT trust or discretion.

-THE NOVAK PHYSICAL SAFETY ADDENDUM (draft)
-LAW PS-1 — NO UNPROVEN ACTUATION
- A machine may not perform a physical action unless it can produce a verifiable proof that the action is safe within its operating domain.
-LAW PS-2 — NON-DESTRUCTION REQUIREMENT
- A machine may not intentionally cause irreversible physical destruction of living organisms, property, or environmental structures without explicit legal authorization and logged justification.
-LAW PS-3 — HAZARD PREVENTION DUTY
- If a machine detects an unsafe condition (fire, structural collapse, flooding), it must attempt mitigation unless doing so violates a superior legal restriction.
-LAW PS-4 — PROOF BEFORE FORCE
- Any autonomous use of force (robot arm movement, chemical release, mechanical actuation) must be accompanied by a cryptographically verifiable safety proof — or the system must refuse execution.
-LAW PS-5 — EVIDENCE OF HARM
- All physically harmful outcomes must produce a cryptographically signed incident receipt, identical in structure to NOVAK HARMONEE evidence logs.
+📜 Automatic forensic capture

+🟩 LAW 8 — THE NOVAK REDUNDANT AUTHORITY CLAUSE

+Every NOVAK-compliant system MUST maintain ≥ 3 independent integrity anchors (e.g. hash authorities, witness attestations, redundant ledgers).

+Divergence → System MUST HALT.

+🟩 LAW 9 — REALITY CONSISTENCY RULE

+A system may not declare execution SUCCESSFUL unless external outcome reality matches output claims.

+Example:

+🟩 If system says “benefits paid” → funds MUST exist
+🟥 If not → execution is fraudulent

+This closes the “paper truth ≠ real truth” loophole.

+🟩 LAW 10 — MACHINE ACCOUNTABILITY PRINCIPLE

+Any system affecting:

+✔ Safety
+✔ Rights
+✔ Liberty
+✔ Legal status
+✔ Property
+✔ Public record

+MUST execute under cryptographically enforceable legal authority — NOT trust, policy, or discretion.

+🟩 LAW 11 — HUMAN OVERRIDE SUPREMACY (NEW — REQUIRED FOR LEGACY IMMORTALITY)

+A human-authorized override MAY exist…

+…but all overrides MUST be cryptographically signed, immutable, and publicly attributable.

+No anonymous override authority may ever exist in a NOVAK system.

+This prevents Skynet loopholes AND Deep State loopholes.

+⚠ THE PHYSICAL SAFETY ADDENDUM

+(Required ONLY for robots, military AI, medical devices, vehicles, drones, etc.)

+This is OPTIONAL for software-only deployments, but MANDATORY for physical-actuation systems.

+PS-1 — NO UNPROVEN ACTUATION

+A machine may not perform a physical action unless it can produce a cryptographically verifiable safety proof.

+PS-2 — NON-DESTRUCTION REQUIREMENT

+A machine may not intentionally destroy biological life, property, or environmental structure unless:

+✔ Legally authorized
+✔ Fully logged
+✔ Proven necessary

+PS-3 — HAZARD PREVENTION DUTY

+If a NOVAK-compliant system detects a life-threatening hazard, it must attempt mitigation UNLESS doing so violates superior law.

+PS-4 — PROOF BEFORE FORCE

+Any autonomous use of:

+⚠ Mechanical force
+⚠ Actuator motion
+⚠ Weapon discharge
+⚠ Chemical release

+MUST produce safety proof and decision provenance, just like HARMONEE receipts.

+PS-5 — HARM EVIDENCE REQUIREMENT

+All physically harmful outcomes MUST produce a cryptographically signed incident receipt, identical in structure to HARMONEE logs.

+This becomes court-grade evidence.

 THE NOVAK TEST